itsays-zqc/my-website/docs/examples/PIC/ssc/SSC.md

 ![](S21.png)

 If necessary, length can be used_ Sweep sets wavelength scanning in the EME solver.
-The mode and EME propagation part of the unit boundary section need to be recalculated at each wavelength.
+The mode and EME propagation part of the cell boundary section need to be recalculated at each wavelength.